sameeraherath/Subify-Chrome-extension/API.md

 ## Overview

-The YouTube Subtitle Translator extension integrates with the **MyMemory Translation API** to provide real-time translation services.
+The Subify extension integrates with the **MyMemory Translation API** to provide real-time translation services.
 This document provides detailed information about the API integration, usage patterns, and best practices.

 ## Table of Contents